Top Things do and don’ts in Varanasi

 Walk Along the Banks of the River

 the city runs parallel to the river and you can cover the whole length just by walking on the banks of the river.
 It will not take more than an hour to complete one trip if you do not stop for tea.
 This walk is quite refreshing as you find so many things to raise your curiosity level.
-You will see how people use the river; some take bath, some wash their clothes, some are just swimming, some are carrying out rituals, some rowing boats and earning, and some going beyond life and death (experience this at the cremation ghats).
+You will see how people use the river; some take baths, some wash their clothes, some are just swimming, some are carrying out rituals, some rowing boats and earning, and some go beyond life and death (experience this at the cremation ghats).
 You can learn much about the city and life as well when you take this walk.

 Go on a Boat Ride to the other side of the River

 when you get a bit tired of too many people in the city take a ride on the boat on the river and go to the other side of it.
 Enjoy the calmness, sit on the sand, and dip your legs in the water.
-Treat yourself with freshly grown vegetables like cucumber, watermelon, and others.
+Treat yourself to freshly grown vegetables like cucumber, watermelon, and others.
 Enjoy a horse ride or a camel ride if you want.
 But mostly see all of Varanasi ghats and enjoy the peacefulness.

 Visit Sarnath and Ramnagar